 The National Marine Manufacturers Association is a national trade organization serving all elements of the recreational boating industry including manufacturers of boating equipment.
-Their standards mean you can have confidence in the quality of your boat.
+Their standards mean you can have confidence

 Example: 190 Tournament

 Capacity Plate

 Instruments and Switches

 The instruments in stern drive and Sea Drive models are electrically connected to the ignition key and operate when the key is on.
 Fuel gauges on outboard models are electric, but not connected to the ignition so there is a separate switch to activate the fuel gauge.